Homemade Baked Oat, Nut and Seed Slice Recipe

 Preheat your oven to 160 °C and line a small slice tin with baking paper.

-Finely chop the pecans, pumpkin seeds and sunflower seeds using a food processor or a sharp knife.
-You’re aiming for a coarse meal rather than large chunks — this helps the slice hold together and gives it that dense, even crumb.
+Finely chop the pecans, pumpkin seeds, and sunflower seeds using a food processor or a sharp knife.
+Aim for a coarse meal rather than large chunks.
+This helps the slice hold together and gives it that dense, even crumb.

-Transfer the mixture to the prepared tin and press it down firmly and evenly — this step really matters for how the slice sets.
+Transfer the mixture to the prepared tin and press it down firmly and evenly.
+This step is crucial for how the slice sets.

 Bake for 22–26 minutes, until just set and lightly golden on top.